 The SOC-as-a-Service Grant provides selected institutions an in-kind grant of software and services award up to $50,000 over a period of five years.
-The grant is intended at covering cost towards licensing, hosting, professional services, and support costs associated with the implementation of the SOC-as-a-Service.
+The grant is intended at covering cost towards licensing, hosting, professional services, and support costs associated with the implementation of the SOC service.

 SOC-as-a-Service is the perfect IT solution for a cybersecure campus because it functions on the aggregation correlation principle.
 You can correlate and analyze security event data from across your networks and respond to them.
 It also uses threat intelligence, behavioral analytics and predictive modelling using AI and machine learning.
 The advanced security support includes highly certified and trained security specialists for remediation of cyber threats.